 - Increased emphasis on our Equipment Manufacturing and Sales segment.
 We intend to expand our product offerings with an emphasis on products and services that are not exclusively dependent upon oil and gas exploration activity.
 We expect new products and services to come from a combination of internally developed products and those acquired from third parties, such as the acquisition of Klein in fiscal 2016. - Redeploy capital from lease pool.
 We expect our Equipment Leasing segment to remain an important component of our business.
-However, we believe there are opportunities to selectively sell certain lease pool assets and redeploy that capital in order to invest in other opportunities. - Selectively invest in new lease pool assets.
-Due to the increased competition and challenging economic conditions in the seismic equipment industry, we intend to limit future acquisitions of lease pool assets to situations that enhance the value of our existing assets or in which we enjoy a competitive advantage due to pricing, operational considerations or exclusivity arrangements.
+However, we believe there are opportunities to selectively sell certain lease pool assets and redeploy that capital in order to invest in other opportunities.

-- Utilize our broad geographical footprint.
-We believe our nine world-wide locations and exposure to a number of different geographical markets provides an advantage over many competitors. - Maintain a capital structure with limited leverage.
+- Selectively invest in new lease pool assets.
+Due to the increased competition and challenging economic conditions in the seismic equipment industry, we intend to limit future acquisitions of lease pool assets to situations that enhance the value of our existing assets or in which we enjoy a competitive advantage due to pricing, operational considerations or exclusivity arrangements. - Continually monitor and assess overhead and administrative cost structures.
+We will continue to monitor and proactively manage our overhead and administrative cost structures to ensure we are providing the necessary support to our operations and customers in a cost efficient and economical manner as the strategy is implemented. - Maintain a capital structure with limited leverage.
 Historically, we have utilized short-term commercial banking facilities to temporarily finance capital expenditures and business acquisitions.
 Due to conditions within the oil and gas industry, including our own recent financial results, and associated regulatory pressures, access to such capital has become more limited and may not be available to us in amounts historically available.
 Accordingly, we have reduced our exposure to short-term credit facilities.
-In March 2017, we repaid all outstanding obligations under our Credit Agreement and terminated that agreement, and in April 2017, we repaid all outstanding obligations under our Seamap Credit Facility and cancelled that facility.
+During the first quarter of fiscal 2018 we repaid all outstanding obligations under our Credit Agreement and terminated that agreement, and all repaid outstanding obligations under our Seamap Credit Facility and cancelled that facility.
 In the future, we intend to rely on other sources of expansion capital, including cash flow provided by operations, proceeds from the sale of lease pool assets, the issuance of debt securities and the issuance of equity securities.

 Consistent with the strategy discussed above, we continually monitor the composition of our lease pool in relation to general industry conditions and customer requirements.
 As a result of this, from time to time we may seek to reduce the amount of certain types of equipment in our lease pool or to completely divest ourselves of certain types of equipment.
-During the quarter ended April 30, 2017 we completed several lease pool equipment sale transactions with approximately \$6.0 million net book value of lease pool equipment sold.
+During the first half of fiscal 2018 we completed several lease pool equipment sale transactions with approximately \$6.2 million net book value of lease pool equipment sold.
 Sales of lease pool equipment are reflected in our consolidated results of operations as "Lease pool equipment sales".
 We also analyze the demand for the types and amount of equipment within various geographic regions and will move equipment among our various locations as warranted.